unrealwork/atsd-use-cases/USInternationalTrade/README.md

 This dataset contains import and export statistics collected monthly from 1985 to the present time for the United States and 259 locations.
 These locations include countries, continents (such as Europe and Asia), political organizations (such as the European Union), as well as various other organizations (such as [OPEC](https://en.wikipedia.org/wiki/OPEC)).

-It is much more convenient to interact with the data once it is loaded into a database, as opposed to analyzing this dataset in Excel.
-The
-[Axibase Time Series Database (ATSD)](http://axibase.com/products/axibase-time-series-database/) is a powerful tool when it comes to storing, analyzing, and visualizing datasets.
+As opposed to using Excel, it is much more convenient to interact with the data once it is loaded into a database.
+The [Axibase Time Series Database (ATSD)](http://axibase.com/products/axibase-time-series-database/) is a powerful tool when it comes to storing, analyzing, and visualizing datasets.
 We will use the following two aspects of ATSD to look into this dataset: interactive graphs from [Chart Lab](/ChartLabIntro/README.md) and tabular outputs from analytical [SQL queries](https://github.com/axibase/atsd-docs/blob/master/api/sql/README.md#overview).
 You can load the dataset into your ATSD instance by following the steps provided at the [end of the article](#action-items).